Pauli Manipulation Detection codes and Applications to Quantum Communication over Adversarial Channels: Introduction

 \begin{theorem} For all sufficiently large integers $n$ and $\lambda | n$, there exists an $\epsilon$-$\PMD$ encoding $n-\lambda$ qubits into $n$ qubits with error $\epsilon \leq n^{1/2}\cdot 2^{1-\lambda/4}$.
 Moreover, it can be constructed and encoded efficiently. \end{theorem}

 Our construction is based on the stabilizer ``Purity Testing" codes (PTCs) introduced by \cite{barnum2002authentication} in the context of quantum message authentication.
-Informally, a PTC is a pseudorandom set of stabilizer codes $\{Q_k\}_{k\in K}$ \cite{Gottesman1997StabilizerCA} which detects every Pauli error with high probability (over random choice of the key $k$).
-We show that the natural approach of encoding\footnote{$\Enc_\PMD$ and the $\Enc_{Q_k}$ are unitaries, acting on a message register and ancilla qubits initialized to $\ket{0}$ (omitted for clarity).} a message state $\ket{\psi}$ into a superposition of PTC encodings,
+Informally, a PTC is a pseudorandom set of stabilizer codes\footnote{Stabilizer codes \cite{Gottesman1997StabilizerCA} are a quantum analog of linear codes, defined by the joint $+1$ eigenspace of a set of commuting Pauli operators (the generators).
+A Pauli error is said to be detectable if it anti-commutes with a generator, see \cref{definition:stabilizercode}. } $\{Q_k\}_{k\in K}$ which detects every Pauli error with high probability (over random choice of the key $k$).
+We show that the natural approach of encoding a message state $\ket{\psi}$ into a superposition of PTC encodings,

-\textit{almost} defines a PMD.
-Unfortunately, in general this construction is not a PMD.
-However, we show that the family of PTC's designed in \cite{barnum2002authentication} satisfy a certain form of ``key manipulation security", which guarantees this construction is secure.
+\textit{almost} defines a PMD.\footnote{$\Enc_\PMD$ and the $\Enc_{Q_k}$ are unitaries, acting on a message register and ancilla qubits initialized to $\ket{0}$ (omitted for clarity).} Unfortunately, in general this construction is not a PMD.
+Nevertheless, we show that the family of PTC's designed in \cite{barnum2002authentication} satisfy a certain form of ``key manipulation security", which guarantees this construction is secure (and maybe of independent interest).